 5.6.2.2.1.
 If the system is active an optical signal shall be provided to the driver.

 5.6.2.2.2.
 When the system is temporarily not available, for example due to inclement weather conditions, the system shall clearly inform the driver about the system status by an optical signal, except if the system is in the OFF mode, e.g. switched off.

+5.6.2.2.2.1.
+When the system is temporarily not available, for example due to inclement weather conditions, the system shall clearly inform the driver about the system status by an optical signal, except if the system is in the OFF mode, e.g. switched off.

+When the system reaches its boundary conditions set out in para.
+5.6.2.3.1.1 (e.g. the specified maximum lateral acceleration aysmax) and both in the absence of any driver input to the steering control and when any front tyre of the vehicle is crossing the lane marking, the system shall continue to provide assistance and shall clearly inform the driver about this system status an optical signal and additionally by an acoustic or haptic signal.

+For vehicles of categories M2 M3 N2 and N3, this requirement is deemed to be fulfilled if the vehicle is equipped with a LDWS system fulfilling the technical requirements of Regulation No. 130."

-Regulation No. 5.6.2.2.3.
+5.6.2.2.3.
 A system failure shall be signaled to the driver.
 The optical signal mentioned in paragraph 5.6.5.2.2. may be used for this purpose.
 However, when the system is manually deactivated by the driver, the indication of failure mode may be suppressed.

 5.6.2.2.4.
 When the system is active (i.e. ready to intervene or intervening) and in the speed range between 10 km/h or Vsmin, whichever is higher, and Vsmax, it shall provide a means of detecting that the driver is holding the steering control.